 There’s still time to have maintenance done this fall—and we can get your furnace prepped for heating season too.

-There’s also some work you can do alone between professional tune-ups.
-It only takes about an hour to get the grime off your outdoor condenser unit, as well as several components on your indoor HVAC system.
+There’s also some work you can do on your own between professional tune-ups.
+You just need about an hour to clean your outdoor condenser unit, as well as several pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

 How to Clean Your Outside AC Unit

 Choose a warm day to scrub your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
 That way, you can test your equipment once you’ve cleaned it.

 You’ll only need a handful of items: